All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Level 3: Starvation Hell: This level is hot and has a desert-like terrain.
 The prisoners are kept in a near death state, fed just enough water and food to keep them from starving.
 All the criminals with a bounty higher than 50 million berries are kept here.
 Bentham also used to be here, despite having a bounty of 32 million.

-- Level 4: Inferno Hell: This level is even hotter than level 3 (whose heat in fact comes from the level below) due to the presence of a large pool with boiling blood.
+- Level 4: Inferno Hell: This level is even hotter than Level 3 (whose heat in fact comes from the level below) due to the presence of a large pool with boiling blood.
 Here, the prisoners are constantly working supplying wood logs in the pool or under torture.
 Daz Bones used to be kept in this level.

 - Level 5: Frozen Hell: In contrast to the level above, this one is a desolate tundra where prisoners either die because of the freezing cold (which is so intense the prisoners lose pieces of their bodies due to frostbite) or starvation (due to the food becoming frozen and inedible).
 In this level there is also the wolf unit that hunts down the prisoners.
-The wolves used to be kept on level 2 with the other beasts, but they were transfered to level 5 because the wolves used to hunt down and eat the other beasts!
+The wolves used to be kept on Level 2 with the other beasts, but they were transferred to Level 5 because the wolves used to hunt down and eat the other beasts!
 Criminals with a bounty higher than 100 million are kept here, and Magellan sends Luffy here after having captured him.

 - Level 5.5: New Kama Land: Not an actual level, but a hidden and secret sublevel carved long ago.
 It's inhabited by the okamas and ruled by "Queen" Ivankov.
 After the latter escapes with Luffy, Bentham becomes the new "Queen".